Hiking the Eifelsteig: Discover Eifel National Park

 Eifelsteig Waymarking

 Since the Eifelsteig is a Premium Hiking Trail, you can be sure that the Eifelsteig trail is excellently marked.
-The Eifelsteig logo can be seen on signposts and in trees along the way.
+The Eifelsteig logo appears on signposts and trees along the route.
 Follow the signs and the 313 kilometres and 15 stages of the Eifelsteig are easy to follow.
-If you want to be even more sure, you can always use a GPS system and the GPX files belonging to the Eifelsteig.
+For extra security, you can always use a GPS system and the GPX files belonging to the Eifelsteig.

 Eifelsteig Waymarking